atolab/zenoh-web/content/docs/manual/abstractions.md

   This time gives a theoritical resolution of 2^-32 seconds (60 nanoseconds), and guarantees that the same time cannot be generated twice and that the _happened-before_ relationship is preserved.

-- The **UUID** of the zenoh router that generated the time.
+- The **UUID** of the Zenoh router that generated the time.

-Such a timestamp allows zenoh to guarantee that each value introduced into the system has a unique timestamp, and that those timestamps (and therefore the values) can be ordered in the same way at any point of the system, without the need of any consensus algorithm.
+Such a timestamp allows Zenoh to guarantee that each value introduced into the system has a unique timestamp, and that those timestamps (and therefore the values) can be ordered in the same way at any point of the system, without the need of any consensus algorithm.

 ---

 ## Subscriber

-An entity registering interest for being notified whenever a key/value with a key matchings the subscriber [selector](#selector) is put, updated or removed on zenoh.
+An entity registering interest for being notified whenever a key/value with a key matchings the subscriber [selector](#selector) is put, updated or removed on Zenoh.

 ---